nspcc-dev/neo-bench/README.md

        --msPerBlock                 Protocol setting specifying the minimal (and targeted for) time interval between blocks.
 Must be an integer number of milliseconds.
                                     The default value is set in configuration templates and is 1s and 5s for single node and multinode setup respectively.
                                     Example: --msPerBlock 3000
+   -e, --external                   Use external network for benchmarking.
+Default is false. -a flag should be used to specify RPC addresses.

 ```